KUSHx123/Credit-Card-Recommendation-System/README.md

 1. Node.js (v18 or higher)
 2. A Supabase account and project
-3. An OpenAI API account with access to Assistants API
+3. An OpenAI API account with access to Assistants API (optional - fallback mode available)
+4. A Twilio account for WhatsApp integration (optional)

 ## 🔧 Setup Instructions